PictureElement/joblister/readme.txt

 * feat: Scroll to top of page on the listing view.
 * feat: Scroll to top of page on post open.
 * refactor: Enhance initialization process and fix undefined method error.
-* refactor: Disable default REST API for 'jbls_application' CPT and add custom POST endpoint.
+* refactor: Disable default REST API for `jbls_application` CPT and add custom POST endpoint.
 * refactor: Disable default REST API for custom taxonomies and add custom endpoints.
-* refactor: Disable default REST API for the 'jbls_job' CPT and add custom REST endpoint for fetching jobs.
+* refactor: Disable default REST API for the `jbls_job` CPT and add custom REST endpoint for fetching jobs.
 * refactor: Update REST API namespace from `wp/v2` to `jbls/v1`.
 * feat: Add "Requires Plugins" header to specify plugin dependencies.

 = 1.0.1 =
 * fix: Remove custom color property from `.jbls-select__multi-value__label`.
 * fix: Remove border style on select input control option when focused.
-* fix: Replace Twitter's original icon with 'X' icon.
+* fix: Replace Twitter's original icon with "X" icon.
 * fix: Append a trailing slash to the end of the default privacy policy URL.

 = 1.0.0 =